 Edgewood Garden Studio - About Us

 I’ve been fascinated by fibers since I was a child.
 I started with knitting mittens at my Latvian grandmother’s knee.
-My mother and I sewed children’s clothes for an orphanage in Mexico when I was an adolescence.
+My mother and I sewed children’s clothes for an orphanage in Mexico when I was an adolescent.
 My father taught me the seaman’s crafts of net-making and macramé as well.
 As a family, we needlepointed massive tapestries and rugs.
 I bought my first loom and spinning wheel in the mid 1960’s when I was in college.
 (Yes, I am actually that old!)
 During the 70’s and early 80’s, I was an active teacher of spinning and weaving in several shops and crafts schools/centers.
 I even explored sheep raising in Australia.
 After some intervening years of fascination with computers, I’m back in the fiber world.

 We started our Etsy shop when I broke my foot in 2011.
 During non-weight bearing boredom, I made piles and piles of handspun yarn.
 Who was going to knit or weave 180 skeins of handspun yarn?
 My sister-in-law suggested an Etsy shop.
 A what?
 And thus, our on-line career in fibers started.
 I began dying wool and silk to achieve the colors I craved for my own spinning, and found that others liked them too!
+We expanded our outlets to our own standalone website in 2015.

 Fortunately, Mike found the business interesting as well.
 I spin, dye, felt, photograph, Photoshop and wrap packages.
 Mike mixes the dyes, does the actual listings, buys materials, keeps financial records, and runs to the post office six days a week.
 When we fall behind, or my back and shoulders protest too much, we have a couple of accomplices in wool (among them, our garden helpers) who give me a hand with handling heavy wet wool.

 To see our garden, located in Edgewood, Washington, USA, visit our garden website.
+This hasn't been updated for quite a while, but it will give you an idea of what we have going on.

 Need to reach us?
 Please email us at email@example.com.